4.1 Extracting Rules From Examples

 Key Takeaways

-• Grammar-rule extraction means comparing examples until the repeated relationship becomes clear.
+• Grammar-rule extraction means comparing examples until the repeated form-meaning relationship becomes clear and predictive.

-• The DLAB is publicly described as measuring language-learning potential, not prior knowledge of a real language.
+• The Defense Language Aptitude Battery (DLAB) is publicly described as measuring language-learning potential, not knowledge of any real language.

-• Practice-style artificial-language examples should be original and should not be represented as official DLAB content.
+• Practice-style artificial-language drills should be original and never represented as official DLAB content.

-• A useful rule is specific enough to predict a new item.
+• A useful rule is narrow enough to predict a brand-new item, not just describe the examples you already saw.

 Turn examples into rules